XP-NETWORK/documentation/docs/Whitepaper2.0/bridge-architecture.md

 Wrapping NFTs isn’t a completely new concept, either, though so far it has been limited to wrapping non-fungibles into regular ERC-20 tokens that represent the floor value of an NFT collection (the minimum price at which regular NFTs from a collection sell at a given moment).
 Thus, there is WCK, or Wrapped Kitties (for CryptoKitties) and PUNKS for CryptoPunks.

 As for wrapping NFTs into new NFTs on a different blockchain, so far there are very few projects offering this functionality (see ‘Competition’).
-None of them support as many chains as XP.network, and in many cases XP.network is the absolute first to offer an NFT bridge for a certain pair of blockchains.
+None of them support as many chains as XP.network, and in many cases XP.NETWORK is the absolute first to offer an NFT bridge for a certain pair of blockchains.

-When designing the NFT custody system, the XP.network made a choice in favor of a centralized custody system.
-This way the NFTs will enjoy the same superior level of protection as the rest of the XP.network infrastructure (see ‘Bridge security’).
+When designing the NFT custody system, the XP.NETWORK made a choice in favor of a centralized custody system.
+This way the NFTs will enjoy the same superior level of protection as the rest of the XP.NETWORK infrastructure (see ‘Bridge security’).
 While we did consider various decentralized custody options, none of them can ensure the same level of security.
-Further, all the stakeholders of XP.network are completely public, starting from the CEO, and bear responsibility for the preservation of the NFTs held in custody.
+Further, all the stakeholders of XP.NETWORK are completely public, starting from the CEO, and bear responsibility for the preservation of the NFTs held in custody.
 This level of confidence is not possible when working with anonymous custodians.